 The Origin of the 42 Forms

 In the late eighties, the Chinese Sports Committee realised the need to standardise competition Forms.
 It had chosen the four major styles and a combined Forms.
-These five sets of Forms were created by different teams of experts, and later approved by a committee of Tai Chi experts in China.
-All sets of Forms thus created were named after their style, e.g., the Chen Style National Competition Forms is the 56 Forms, and so on.
-The combined Forms are The 42 Forms or simply the Competition Forms, as it is known in China.
+These five sets of Forms were created by different teams of experts.
+All sets of Forms thus created were named after their style, e.g., the Chen Style National Competition Forms is the 56 Forms, the Sun style is the Sun 73 Forms, and so on.
+The combined Forms are The 42 Forms.
 Since the creation of these Forms, they become the essential and most sought-after sets for competitions.
 Books and videos have been made for these Forms by the Chinese Sports Authority.

 The immense popularity of The 42 Forms since its creation is an indication of how well it was composed.
 In October 1990, the 11th Asian Games were held in Beijing, China.
 For the first time in the history of the Asian Games, Wushu (martial arts) was included as an item for competition.
 The 42 Forms is the only Forms being chosen to represent Tai Chi.